 Being from New York 40 degrees is barely sweatshirt weather for me, but if you are from a warm climate it may hit you particularly bad.
 Hence the strong suggestion to bring some warm clothes.
 Those on certain meds such as blood thinners may also react poorly to the cold.

-- A coat - playa coats are generally custom made of shaggy faux fur or other vibrant fabrics in 3/4 or full length, but if you don't have or can't afford one just bring something warm to wear.
+- A coat - playa coats are generally custom made of shaggy faux fur or other vibrant fabrics in 3/4 or full length, but if you don't have, can't make one, or can't afford one just bring something warm to wear.

 - Long Johns - The simplest solution as these can be worn under your outfit providing warmth without packing special clothes just for night time.
 Polypropylene is superior to cotton as it will wick the moisture way from your skin if you manage to work up a sweat.